-- Economic Development Programme: This is a programme aimed at enhancing the socio, economic status of target groups (OBC & SC) by giving materials/ machines to the beneficiaries.
-1456 OBC & 345 SC beneficiaries under Embroidery, 1627 OBC & 329 beneficiaries under Tailoring, 1398 OBC & 350 SC beneficiaries under Fishery was benefitted for the year 2017-18. - Skill Development Programme: This is a programme aimed at enhancing the Skill of the target groups training in income generating schemes. - Housing: Under this scheme CGI sheets shall be provided to the poor and needy OBC & SC communities.
+- ➤ Skill Development Programme: This is a programme aimed at enhancing the Skill of the target groups training in income generating schemes. - ➤ Housing: Under this scheme CGI sheets shall be provided to the poor and needy OBC & SC communities.
 An amount of Rs.
-110.00 lakh is allocated to benefit 434 OBC beneficiaries during 2018-19 as committed liabilities of 2016-17. - Chief Minister's Laiyeng Shen: Under this Scheme/ Programme cash grants shall be provided to Widow Patients as token re-imbursement for the treatment of their aliment.
+110.00 lakh is allocated to benefit 434 OBC beneficiaries during 2018-19 as committed liabilities of 2016-17.

+➤ Chief Minister's Laiyeng Shen: Under this Scheme/ Programme cash grants shall be provided to Widow Patients as token re-imbursement for the treatment of their aliment.
 An amount of Rs.
 70.00 lakh is allocated for the year 2018-19.

-9.8.3.3 Grant-in-aid Bodies :
+9.8.3.3 Grant-in-aid Bodies:

-- Minorities and Other Backward Classes Economic Development Society (MOBEDS): An amount of Rs.
-65.00 lakh is allocated during 2018-19 to implement various Socio-Economic Development activities of Minorities, OBC & SC communities, to meet office expenses including remuneration of the Officials/ staff. - State Commission for OBC: The State Government has constituted a State Commission for Other Backward Classes to look into the reservation policy of OBCs and suggest measures for upliftment of OBCs in the State.
+Minorities and Other Backward Classes Economic Development Society (MOBEDS): - An amount of Rs.75.00 lakh was allocated during 2019-20 to implement various Socio-Economic Development activities of Minorities, OBC & SC Communities, to meet office expenses including remuneration of the Officials/staff.
+The Society is also the implementing Agency for Remedial Coaching implemented by the Department of OBC & SC and Minority Affairs, Manipur, construction of Community Halls under Pradhan Mantri Jan Vikas Karyakram which was earlier known as MsDP.

+➤ State Commission for OBC: The State Government has constituted a State Commission for Other Backward Classes to look into the reservation policy of OBCs and suggest measures for upliftment of OBCs in the State.